axibase/atsd-use-cases/research/analysis/cpi-ppi/README.md

 [![View ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/bae30175/#fullscreen)

-> Open any ChartLab visualization to navigate through time using the dropdown menus at the top of the screen.
+> Open any ChartLab visualization to navigate through time using the drop-down lists at the top of the screen.

 When the data is controlled to exclude volatile metrics such as energy and food production and consumption, a more accurate representation of the difference between production costs and consumer costs can be seen.
 To further